Adil-Iqbal/cypress-book/introduction.md

 1. After reading **The Basics** unit, you should be able to:
 	* Install, configure, and run Cypress in your NodeJS project.
-	* Begin writing tests using
+	* Begin writing tests by selecting elements on the page and interacting with them.
+	* Run all of your tests
 	* Do the recommended exercises and understand them.
 	* Open and review someone elses test code and not get too flustered by what you see.
 	* Begin writing your own tests with some confidence.